Celtic68/grbUniformOrdering/WeeklyReflection.md

 The Daos are all set to go and the week 4 exercise has been handed in as part of the project.
 All the units tests for those two classes are also set to go.
 9/26 will actually begin jsp work.

+On 9/26, I started the creation of the jsps.
+I began with some base stuff like the head, header, and footer which will be re-used.
+I also did an initial version of the index page as well as the master CSS file.
+Lots more to do here...

+I also created an ApplicationStartUp class - right now, the only thing it does is set up a singleton for the SessionFactoryProvider and sets it to the session.
+Not used yet, but as I start creating servlets, it will come in handy.